Community Coalitions Prevention Models

 Community coalition prevention models may focus on developing new policies related to SUD, changing social norms and beliefs in the community about SUD, and supporting schools and other organizations in addressing SUD.
 The Rural Health Networks and Coalitions Toolkit provides additional considerations for implementing coalitions.

 Program Clearinghouse Example

 Community Anti-Drug Coalitions of America

-Organization: Work Group for Community Health and Development, University of Kansas
+Organization: Community Health and Development, University of Kansas

 A federal grant program that funds and supports community-based coalitions whose goal is to prevent substance use among youth.